 In this paper, we propose a Robust Fully-Asynchronous Stochastic Gradient Tracking method (termed R-FAST) to address all the above identified issues.
-Our main contributions are summarized as follows: \begin{itemize} \item [1)] \textbf{New robust fully asynchronous algorithms over general architectures.} The proposed R-FAST method allows each node to perform the local communication and computation at its own pace, without any form of synchronization and imposing no restriction on the arriving order of communication messages.
-Besides, R-FAST avoids the deteriorating effect from data heterogeneity on the convergence rate, and allows for package losses thanks to the introduced robust gradient tracking scheme.
-More importantly, R-FAST works on general communication graphs containing spanning trees that share at least one common root, which enables flexible design of the underlying network architecture, including PS, Ring and Gossip structure as special cases. \item [2)] \textbf{Provable convergence guarantee.} We prove that R-FAST converges linearly in expectation to a neighborhood of the optimal solution, for strongly convex objectives and finds a stationary point at a rate of $\mathcal{O}(1/\sqrt{K})$ for non-convex objectives.
-Our proof relies on a properly designed augmented system to account for unpredictable delays and package losses.
-Different from \cite{pu2020push, xin2019distributed}, we carry out the analysis over a properly chosen time period in which common root nodes of two spanning-tree graphs will be activated at least once, ensuring the contraction property for strongly convex cases.
-For non-convex cases, we develop a new decent lemma leveraging \textit{two-time-scale techniques} that allow us to build an inequality within a properly chosen time window, yielding a valid decent towards the stationary point. \item [3)] \textbf{Extensive experimental evaluations.} Experiments of training logistic regression model on MNIST dataset show that the proposed R-FAST algorithm can work over general network architectures such as binary-tree, line, and directed ring structures.
-In addition, large-scale image classification tasks of training ResNet50 on ImageNet dataset show that R-FAST converges 1.5-2 times faster than the synchronous algorithms while enjoys higher testing accuracy than the well-known asynchronous algorithms such as AD-PSGD~\cite{lian2018asynchronous} and OSGP~\cite{assran2019stochastic}, especially in the presence of a straggler.
+Our main contributions are summarized as follows: \begin{itemize} \item [1)] \textbf{New robust fully asynchronous algorithms over general topology.} Different from the existing works, the proposed R-FAST method allows each node to perform the local communication and computation at its own pace, without any form of synchronization and imposing no restriction on the arriving order of communication messages.
+Besides, R-FAST avoids the deteriorating effect from data heterogeneity on the convergence rate, and allows for packet losses thanks to the introduced robust gradient tracking scheme.
+Moreover, R-FAST works on general communication graphs containing spanning trees that share at least one common root, which enables flexible design of the underlying network topology, including PS, Ring and Gossip structure as special cases. \item [2)] \textbf{Provable convergence guarantee.} We prove that R-FAST converges linearly in expectation to a neighborhood of the optimal solution, for strongly convex objectives and finds a stationary point at a rate of $\mathcal{O}(1/\sqrt{K})$ for non-convex objectives.
+Our proof relies on a properly designed augmented system to account for unpredictable delays and packet losses.
+Different from~\cite{pu2020push, xin2019distributed, zhang2019fully, tian2020achieving, kungurtsev2021decentralized}, leveraging \emph{two-time-scale techniques}, we are able to carry out the analysis over a time period in which common root nodes of two spanning-tree graphs are activated at least once, ensuring a valid contraction of optimality gap for strongly convex cases and a valid descent towards the stationary point for non-convex cases. \item [3)] \textbf{Extensive experimental evaluations.} Experiments of training logistic regression model on MNIST dataset show that the proposed R-FAST algorithm can work over general network topologies such as binary tree, line, and directed ring graphs.
+In addition, large-scale image classification tasks of training ResNet-50 on ImageNet dataset show that R-FAST converges 1.5-2 times faster than the synchronous algorithms while enjoys higher testing accuracy than the well-known asynchronous algorithms such as AD-PSGD~\cite{lian2018asynchronous} and OSGP~\cite{assran2019stochastic}, especially in the presence of a straggler.
 Moreover, we show the good scalability of R-FAST in the number of nodes. \end{itemize}